-Ean Mac Pherson is the Co-head of the Projects Group and Renewable and Clean Energy Group in the Firm’s Tokyo office.
+Ean Mac Pherson is a partner of the Finance & Projects Group and a co-head of the Renewable and Clean Energy Group in Tokyo.

 As the co-head of the Renewable and Clean Energy Group, he regularly presents at leading industry conferences.
 Together with his fellow Tokyo office partners, he has published regular newsletters and updates on Japanese renewable energy law changes to help guide foreign companies investing in the Japanese market.
 He is particularly active in offshore wind industry conferences and events, and he has issued a number of detailed publications on the development of this sector in Japan.